brahimmachkouri/appamp/readme.md

 login : root
 password : superpass

-An html folder is created, and all the app files are in this folder.
+An html folder is created, and all the app files must be in this folder.